tawalabora/server-setup/README.md

 The workflow will:

 - Connect to your server via SSH
-- Run the appropriate setup scripts
+- Run the appropriate setup scripts based on your selection
 - Display post-setup instructions

 ---